LikertMakeR vignette

 dfSds: a vector of length ‘k’ of desired standard deviations of each variable

-lowerbound: a vector of length ‘k’ of values for the lower bound of each variable (For example, ‘1’ for a 1-5 rating scale)
+lowerbound: a vector of length ‘k’ of values for the lower bound of each variable. default = ‘1’

-upperbound: a vector of length ‘k’ of values for the upper bound of each variable (For example, ‘5’ for a 1-5 rating scale)
+upperbound: a vector of length ‘k’ of values for the upper bound of each variable.
+Default = ‘5’

 cormatrix: a target correlation matrix with ‘k’ rows and ‘k’ columns.